Plan Your Visit

 Tour the University of Tennessee, Knoxville’s Haslam College of Business and see what we have to offer.

 We recommended students contact the UT Admissions Office first to schedule tours.
-Prospective students can also contact Haslam’s Undergraduate Programs Office to connect with one of our student ambassadors.
+Prospective students can also contact Haslam’s Student Engagement Office to connect with one of our student ambassadors.

 While you are here, take the opportunity to explore some of what the area of greater Knoxville has to offer.
 From camping in the Great Smoky Mountains National Park to downtown music shows and great shopping, there’s plenty going on right in our backyard!